Home

 Hormonal fluctuations, pregnancy, or breast implants may also affect the procedure.
 Ensuring proper electrode placement and patient positioning is critical for obtaining accurate, reliable results and providing correct diagnosis and interpretation of heart function.

-Preparing For An ECG For Women
+Preparing for an ECG for Women

 To prepare for an ECG as a woman, it's essential to stay relaxed and calm, as anxiety and stress can affect your heart rate.
 Wear loose, comfortable clothing, and avoid wearing anything with metal fasteners.
 Inform your doctor about any medications you're taking, including birth control pills, and any medical conditions you have.
 Additionally, breast implants or extensive breast tissue may require adjustments in electrode placement, so inform your doctor about these as well.